s9swata/ArchiveNET/README.md

 ## Troubleshooting

-If the MCP server doesn't connect to Claude:
+If the MCP server doesn't connect to your LLM:

-1. **Check file paths**: Ensure all paths in the Claude config are absolute and correct
+1. **Check file paths**: Ensure all paths in the config are absolute and correct
 2. **Verify endpoints**: Test your API endpoints independently
-3. **Check logs**: Look at Claude Desktop's logs for error messages
+3. **Check logs**: Look at your LLM's logs for error messages
-4. **Restart Claude**: Completely restart Claude Desktop after configuration changes
+4. **Restart completely**: Completely restart your LLM after configuration changes
 5. **Test server**: Run `node dist/index.js` to check for server errors
-6. **Permissions**: Ensure Claude Desktop has permission to execute Node.js scripts
+6. **Permissions**: Ensure your LLM has permission to execute Node.js scripts

 ## Example Usage